Pratheek-Poojary23/Traffic-Light-Detection-Using-YOLOv11/README.md

      - `notes.json5`

 4. **Split Data for Training and Validation**
-   - Create `dataset/train/` and `dataset/val/` folders.
+   - Created `train` and `val` folders in root directory.
-   - Move images and labels from `project/` into these folders based on your split.
+   - Move images and labels from `project/` into these folders based on split.

 5. **Create data.yaml**
    Create a file named `data.yaml` with the following content: